Mfon23/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory
+displays the content lists of yoir current directory